-Metro Bank will open an account for trustees where the initial deposit is £25,000 or more.
-The bank will entertain a lower interim payment, if the final settlement is likely to exceed £25,000.
+Metro Bank will open an account for trustees.
+There is an account opening fee of £150 and a monthly charge if the account balance falls below £25,000.
 The funds can be used by cheque, by telephone banking for a joint account, at a branch or via email.
 Metro will provide view only access via online banking.

 Cater Allen is part of the Santander group.
 This bank offers accounts with a cheque book and dual authorised online banking.

 If I cannot use a cheque, is there an option?

 If a cheque is not acceptable, or the trustees cannot achieve the best price with a cheque, there are four options.

 - The signatories of a bank account can go to the bank branch and arrange a bank transfer (check for bank charges).